nicehash/NiceHashMiner/doc/Plugins/HowToCreatePlugin.md

 <p>It is <b>recommended</b> to use <b>MinerPluginToolkitV1</b> as this will enable full integration with NiceHash Miner.
 It will save time developing it and enable implementation of additional advanced features.
 If you are writing a plugin we highly recommend that you use MinerPluginToolkitV1.
 All miner plugins that are developed by NiceHash miner dev team are using MinerPluginToolkitV1.
 For example you can check <a href="../../src/Miners/GMiner">GMiner Plugin</a>.</p>
 <p>MinerPluginToolkitV1 also enables creation of <b>Background Services</b>, check out <a href="../../src/NHMCore/Mining/Plugins/EthlargementIntegratedPlugin.cs">Ethlargement plugin</a> for example.</p>

+*NOTE: Major plugin versions are raised with the new algorithm, while minor versions on every update.*

 <h2 id="test">Test implementation</h2>
 When you have implemented your plugin, you would like to test if it works.
 This can be easly done by using integrated plugins system.
 You can add your new plugin inside <a href="../../src/NHMCore/Mining/Plugins/MinerPluginsManager.cs">MinerPluginsManager.cs</a> <b>MinerPluginsManager</b> constructor like this: